 The production correlator on the Blue Gene/P achieves 96% of the theoretical peak performance.
 We demonstrate that the processing power and memory bandwidth of current GPUs are highly imbalanced for correlation purposes.
 This leads to suboptimal performance.
+Still, GPUs are considerably more power efficient than the BG/P (4x for NVIDIA, and 2.4x for ATI).
 The Cell/B.E. processor, in contrast, achieves an excellent 92% efficiency.
-The Cell/B.E. runs the correlator 5-7 times (depending on the manufacturing process of the Cell/B.E.) more energy efficiently than the Blue Gene/P. The research presented in this paper is an important pathfinder for next-generation telescopes.
+The Cell/B.E. runs the correlator 4-6 times (depending on the manufacturing process of the Cell/B.E.) more energy efficiently than the Blue Gene/P. The research presented in this paper is an important pathfinder for next-generation telescopes.

 The rest of this paper is structured as follows.
 Section 2 explains how the correlation algorithm works, and why it is important.
-In Section 3, we describe the many-core architectures that we evaluate in detail, finishing with a comparison and discussion.
+In Section 3, we describe the manycore architectures that we evaluate in detail, finishing with a comparison and discussion.
 Next, in Section 4, we explain how we implemented the correlator algorithm on each of these architectures, and describe the performance we achieve.
 In Section 5, we evaluate, compare, and discuss the results, while identifying the weak and strong points of the architectures.
 Section 6 discusses related work.
 In Section 7, we investigate if our results and insights can be applied to other applications.
 Additionally, we discuss scalability issues.
 Finally, we conclude in Section 8.